 All emails sent by a clean installation of WordPress go out with the sender name “WordPress” and the address “wordpress@yourdomain.com”.

-Since it’s not so nice to receive emails from a site and see in the sender name “WordPress” it is usually a good choice to change it.
+Since it’s not so nice to receive emails from a site and see the sender name “WordPress” it is usually a good choice to change it.
 I don’t know why WordPress doesn’t make this option available by default.

 add_filter('wp_mail_from_name', function ($from_name) {